 Frida

 A built-in stopper means it’s safe to use as directed.
-Each $12.99 pack includes 10 single-use Windis.
+Each $10.99 pack includes 10 single-use Windis, currently 15% off.
 First-time parents rarely think to add it.
-Most second-time parents won’t go without it.
+Most second-time parents, myself included, won’t go without it.

 Frida